tiffanyatta/Solar-Detection-AI4ALL/README.md

 *EXAMPLE:*
 *Given the substantial daily output of responses, the identification and mitigation of ChatGPT's biases become critical, safeguarding both the multitude of users and the far-reaching consequences they may influence.*
+Given the worsening climate, we wanted to create something that could help increase the ease of renewable energy implementation.
+This project would hopefully make it easier for governments and businesses to implement solar panel installations, limiting greenhouse gas emissions.

 ## Key Results <!--- do not change this line -->